 A mommy makeover can be anything you want it to be.
 The center point, however, in most cases, is a tummy tuck.
 Every tummy tuck has two basic elements: removal of excess skin and tightening (corset) of the abdominal muscles.

 In that way, most tummy tucks are the same.
-What makes Dr. Oppenheimer's tummy tucks different are THREE MAJOR KEYS: a LOW scar, a CUTE belly button, and CURVES.
+What makes Dr. Oppenheimer’s tummy tucks different are THREE MAJOR KEYS: a LOW scar, a CUTE belly button, and CURVES.
+This is why DrOPP is one of the top Orlando Tummy Tuck Surgeons.
 Even though the scar may be long (hip to hip in most cases) with a low scar, no one will be able to see it.
 Hiding a tummy tuck scar underneath the bikini line is the most critical element that most surgeons miss.
 Don't get stuck thinking about tattoos or high-waisted shorts to cover up your scar.
 Keep it super low (lower than a C-section scar!)Read Real Patient Testimonials

 The bulge that doesn't go away after pregnancy is usually from muscle separation, which goes by the name rectus diastasis or diastasis recti.
 The reason this happens, of course, is to make room for the developing baby.